5 Ways To Ruin A Perfectly Good Relationship

 5. The sudden snap.

 Everyone knows that an affair can cripple a relationship.
 But other events may be just as momentous and damaging because they contravene our wired-in expectations that loved ones will be our shelter at moments of threat or distress.
-The young wife who miscarries and finds her husband can’t comfort her.
+The young wife who suffers pregnancy loss and finds her husband can’t comfort her.
 An immigrant who pleads with her husband for her sick mother to visit and is told to grow up.

 If we do not understand the incredible power of attachment and its impact on us, we can inadvertently hurt our partner deeply simply by not understanding what kind of response is required.